-Cyberpunk 2077 was , but with The Witcher 3 and its expansions at the top of the order since then, we’ve only heard scraps about CD Projekt RED’s next open world RPG.
-All combined, though, the past four years of interview snippets and trailers paint Cyberpunk 2077 as a behemoth of a game, even bigger that The Witcher 3 and with possible multiplayer features on top of hundreds of hours of single-player roleplaying.
+Cyberpunk 2077 was , but with The Witcher 3, its expansions, and Gwent at the top of the order since then, we’ve only heard scraps about CD Projekt RED’s next open world RPG.
+All combined, though, the past five years of interview snippets and trailers paint Cyberpunk 2077 as a behemoth of a game, even bigger that The Witcher 3 and with possible multiplayer features on top of hundreds of hours of single-player roleplaying.

 What is Cyberpunk 2077’s release date?

 CD Projekt has mostly stuck with the “when it’s done” line, but we to release Cyberpunk 2077 between 2017 and 2021, along with another, still unannounced RPG.
 We’ve been hearing about Cyberpunk since 2012, so the expectation is that it’ll be the first of the two to release.
-Our guess, then, is that Cyberpunk 2077 will release in 2018, though a 2017 release hasn’t been ruled out.
+Our guess, then, is that Cyberpunk 2077 will release in late 2018 or early 2019.

 How big will Cyberpunk 2077 be?